 With any litigation matter, I believe it is very important early on to discuss the desired goal with the client, and to discuss the risks.

-A federal court litigator for almost 40 years, Phil Kirkpatrick focuses on cases related to entertainment, intellectual property/technology, products liability and commercial matters.
+A federal court litigator for over 40 years, Phil Kirkpatrick focuses on cases related to entertainment, intellectual property/technology, products liability and commercial matters.
 He is also a Tennessee Supreme Court Rule 31-listed general civil mediator.

 Phil counsels clients in a broad range of commercial disputes, including restrictive covenants and numerous other contractual matters, as well as soft intellectual property (copyright and trademark) and trade secret cases.
 In products liability work Phil represents manufacturers, sellers and others dealing with issues stemming from fires, explosions and other accidents.
 In addition, Phil defends leading small appliance manufacturers, power tool manufacturers, and numerous other product manufacturers.

 With his wide ranging and blended practice areas, Phil gets satisfaction from handling both litigation involving intellectual properties in the music and entertainment industries, as well as the science-driven litigation on the products liability side involving engineering, design, materials and failure analysis—more the world of linear thinkers and the scientific method.